mickymacirl/CI-P2-Fruit/TESTING.md

 **Actual:**

 The website behaved as expected, with an initial issue with the center of text in all pages on a screen size of 320px, and WAVE warnings for small text.
-Media Query code was added to assit with the look and feel of the website at different screen sizes.
+Media Query code was added to assist with the look and feel of the website at different screen sizes.
 Some miss aligned text when in landscape mode.
 Issue with the CSS transform effect in Safari browser.
 Issue is listed in the Bugs section.

 The website was tested on the following physical devices, with no resizing issues seen: